Asymptotic expansions relating to the distribution of the length of longest increasing subsequences: Expansion of the Hard-to-Soft Edge Transition

-for $\nu=100$ and $\nu=800$: the close matching with $F_3(t)$ as displayed by the latter is a very strong testament of correctness of \eqref{eq:F22} and \eqref{eq:F3} (in fact, some slips in preliminary calculations have been caught looking at plots which exhibited mismatches).
+for $\nu=100$ and $\nu=800$: the close matching with $F_3(t)$ as displayed by the latter is a very strong testament of the correctness of (\ref{eq:F22}a--c) (in fact, some slips in preliminary calculations have been caught looking at plots which exhibited mismatches).

 The proof of Thm.~\ref{thm:hard2soft} is split into several steps and will be concluded in Sects.~\ref{sect:generalform} and \ref{sect:functionalform}.